some-guy-is-here/paperion/README.md

 ### Temporary installation
 If you would lke to see how this userscript works, you can just paste in the code into the developer console (Ctrl+Shift+J)

+## Like it?
+Star it!
+paper2hack gets popular every time it is starred.
+Scroll to the top of the window, and click 'Star' to help us reach more consumers.